Scrappers season canceled, along with all of Minor League Baseball

-NILES, Ohio (WKBN) – The entire 2020 Minor League Baseball season is being canceled.
+NILES, Ohio (WYTV) – The entire 2020 Minor League Baseball season is being canceled.
 MiLB made the announcement Tuesday evening on social media.

 The announcement ends months of speculation and means for the first time in 21 years, the Mahoning Valley Scrappers will not take the field in Niles.